There’s a huge difference between going to work because you have to and going to work because you want to!

 8. Get to know your boss

 Getting to know your supervisor is one of the most important aspects of any job.
-You don’t have to be his best friend but you should know his style of thinking and preferred method of managing.
+You don’t have to be his best friend but you should know his style of thinking and preferred method of management.

 Being a good employee takes a lot of hard work and dedication, but with these practical tips, you’ll know how to establish yourself as a professional and put yourself in line for future promotions.